 Every different suburb of Athens has a different range of days where people get out, and different options to have fun.
 This is also affected by season.

-A great area at walking distance from Acropolis, with many coffee houses and bars, plus a few good restaurants with great view to Acropolis.
+A great area at walking from Acropolis, with many coffee houses and bars, plus a few good restaurants with great view to Acropolis.
 A stone paved road starts from Thissio, ending to Temple of Zeus.
 In the intermediate you have additional options for different stops and explorations, while watching Acropolis all the time.

 Food & Wine Tours

 A small but clever amount of services provided by locals exist to help you taste the city (literally).
 There are food and wine tours, even cook-with-a-local tours.
-For example these people here.
-These ones form here can also arrange for a multi-cultural and multi-theme experience.

 A good number of SPA’s exist mostly inside hotels.
 As mentioned, there are hammam’s for those you seek a different type of relaxation.
 Do seek for Hammam houses for a different kind of experience and relaxation.